ezzheng/habsim/OPTIMIZATIONS.md

 **Ensemble Mode**:
 - Auto-enabled when `/sim/spaceshot` is called
-- Duration: 90 seconds (1.5 minutes, auto-extends with each ensemble run)
+- Duration: 60 seconds (1 minute, auto-extends with each ensemble run)
 - Auto-trims cache to 5 simulators after expiration

 ## Performance Profile